Maveriick/leetcode/keys-and-rooms/README.md

 <pre><strong>Input:</strong> rooms = [[1],[2],[3],[]]
 <strong>Output:</strong> true
 <strong>Explanation:</strong>
-We start in room 0, and pick up key 1.
+We visit room 0 and pick up key 1.
-We then go to room 1, and pick up key 2.
+We then visit room 1 and pick up key 2.
-We then go to room 2, and pick up key 3.
+We then visit room 2 and pick up key 3.
-We then go to room 3.
+We then visit room 3.
-Since we were able to go to every room, we return true.
+Since we were able to visit every room, we return true.
 </pre>

 <p><strong>Example 2:</strong></p>

 <pre><strong>Input:</strong> rooms = [[1,3],[3,0,1],[2],[0]]
 <strong>Output:</strong> false
-<strong>Explanation:</strong> We can not enter the room with number 2.
+<strong>Explanation:</strong> We can not enter room number 2 since the only key that unlocks it is in that room.
 </pre>

 <p>&nbsp;</p>